NatLibFi/NDL-VuFind2-Vagrant/README.md

 ### Unit Tests

-Unit tests can be run in the _ubuntu_ VM if needed - this might come handy especially if developing upstream to <a href="https://github.com/vufind-org/vufind">vufind.org repository</a>.
+Unit tests can be run in the _dev_ VM if needed - this might come handy especially if developing upstream to <a href="https://github.com/vufind-org/vufind">vufind.org repository</a>.

 A quick example of running a single test (adjust params as needed):
 `vagrant ssh -c "./phing.sh phpunitfaster -Dphpunit_extra_params=/vufind2/module/VuFindConsole/tests/unit-tests/src/VuFindTest/Command/ScheduledSearch/NotifyCommandTest.php"`